P-ful/Mongque/README.md

 ## Purpose

 MongoDB use JSON in order to query any document.
-In some cases, it could give a difficulty to a develover because JSON object should be an nested object to express a complex query.
+In some cases, it could give a difficulty to a developer because JSON object should be an nested object to express a complex query.
 The nested JSON object could make source-code readability and maintainability less.
 So some developers use officially built-in Query Builder[1] by MongoDB to improve them, but it is not easy to use.